Wols, Untitled [Also known as It's All Over and The City], 1946-1947

 bourgeois roots and the authority of a father who was chancellor of the German state of Saxony.
 There, inspired by a mistake on a telegraph, he changed his name to Wols, and eked out a living during the difficult wartime years by teaching German and making drawings, paintings, photographs, and etchings.
 A number of his prints were used as illustrations for texts by Antonin Artaud, Franz Kafka, Jean-Paul Sartre, and others.
 And various exhibitions of his work in Paris in 1945 and 1947 at Galerie Drouin and other galleries in France, Italy, and the United States, allowed him a precarious existence, made difficult by constant illness and alcoholism.

 Notoriously reticent about his work, Wols once explained his vision of the world by referring to a crack in the sidewalk: “Look at that crack.
 It is like one of my drawings.
 It’s a living thing.
 It will grow… It was created by the only force that is real.”
-The growing esteem that Wols enjoyed in Europe had no counterpart on this side of the Atlantic during or after his lifetime.
-Organized by the Menil Collection and curator of modern and contemporary art Toby Kamps in conjunction with the Kunsthalle Bremen, Germany, Wols will introduce broad audiences to the work of an artist who remains unknown for the most part in the United States.
+The increasing esteem that Wols enjoyed in Europe before his death had little sustained echo on this side of the Atlantic during or after his lifetime, except for the keen interest of John and Dominique de Menil and a handful of other individual and institutional collectors.
+Organized by the Menil Collection and curator of modern and contemporary art Toby Kamps in conjunction with the Kunsthalle Bremen, Germany, Wols: Retrospective will introduce broad audiences to the work of an artist who remains unknown for the most part in the United States.
 Comprising approximately 20 paintings and 50 drawings, watercolors, and photographs, the exhibition will supplement the Menil Collection’s strong holdings of the artist’s work with international loans of important works.

-This exhibition is generously supported by the National Endowment for the Arts; Anne and Bill Stewart; Skadden, Arps and the City of Houston.
+This exhibition is generously supported by the National Endowment for the Arts; Anne and Bill Stewart; Louisa Stude Sarofim; Michael Zilkha; Skadden, Arps; and the City of Houston.